-Tests (10 tests x 5% per test) 50%
+Tests (10 tests x 4% per test) 40%

+Presentation 10%

 Final Exam 50 %

 Total 100%

-Weekly tests can be completed independently online, and will range in time from approximately 15 minutes to 1 hour.
+Weekly tests need to be completed independently online, and will range in time from approximately 15 minutes to 1 hour.
 The final 3 hour exam will be handwritten in person at a scheduled time.